AliIbrahim5/Master-Piece-Project/README.md

  Login out at the end of your tour inside the site, and after you've been briefed on the entire medical record, you can log out to keep your information private.

- ## user story
+ ## User Stories
- **The user must have an account and be logged in if he wants to use the site's features**

- The logged-in user can book an appointment and see the medical file
+ **The user must have an account and be logged in if he wants to use the website features** **The logged-in user can book an appointment and see the medical file** **The user can log in on the website, book an appointment, request a private buyer and other medical services.**
+ **A registered user can browse the web site without having to modify only for reading and viewing** **The user who logged in has their own file plate containing all their information and statistics.**
+ **The  `admines` the login with the role has all the features of the regular user.
+Possible modification of patient information**
+ **The user who logged in with the role can delete or modify with the time of modification and the `admin` name.**
+ **The user has a login and has the role of a control board that contains all the information and statistics of the web site that enable them to control all patients.**